tahoe-lafs/tahoe-lafs/docs/about.rst

 another customer or to the public, or can corrupt your data.
 Criminals routinely gain illicit access to corporate servers.
-Even more insidious is the fact that the employees themselves sometimes violate customer privacy out of carelessness, avarice, or mere curiousity.
+Even more insidious is the fact that the employees themselves sometimes violate customer privacy out of carelessness, avarice, or mere curiosity.
 The most conscientious of these service providers spend considerable effort and expense trying to mitigate these risks.